marcos-diazg/bimm143_S23/schedule.md

 ---

-All in-person hands-on sessions are Tu/Th 9:30-12:30 pm in TATA 2501 ([Map](https://goo.gl/maps/Cd8z9Zexx6q){:target="_blank"}).
-All supporting course content will be made available on this public facing website.
-Clicking on the topics below will take you to corresponding video lectures, hands-on "lab sessions" supporting walk-through screencasts, required reading material and homework assignments.
+Course delivery for Fall 2021 will be a mix of in-person and online (a.k.a. hybrid).
+In-person *hands-on sessions* are Tu/Th 9:30-12:30 pm in TATA 2501 ([Map](https://goo.gl/maps/Cd8z9Zexx6q){:target="_blank"}).
+All online course components will be made available on a weekly basis via this public facing website.
+Clicking on the topics below will take you to corresponding video lectures, hands-on "lab session" supporting walk-through screencasts, required reading material and homework assignments.

 <br>